-Various forms of GasNet have been used as robot controllers for a variety of tasks and robots [11,13].
+Various forms of GasNet have been used as robot controllers for a variety of tasks and robots [17,19].
 A very large number of runs of one particular experimental setup have been carried out, giving us enough data to be able to make statistically significant claims.
 In this series of experiments GasNets were evolved to control a robot engaged in a visually guided behaviour involving shape discrimination.
 A simple robot with a fixed CCD camera as its main sensor moved in an arena as illustrated in Figure 4.
 Two light coloured shapes, a rectangle and a triangle, were placed against a darker background on one of the walls.
 The task was to reliably move to the triangle, while ignoring the rectangle, from a random initial orientation and position under highly variable lighting conditions.
 The relative positioning of the shapes, in terms of which was on the left and which on the right, was made randomly.

 As well as network size and topology, and all the parameters controlling virtual gas diffusion and modulation, the robot visual morphology, i.e. the way in which the camera image was sampled, was also under unconstrained genetic control.
 This was achieved by allowing the evolutionary search algorithm to specify the number and position of single pixels from the camera image to use as visual inputs.
 The grey scale intensity value of these pixels (normalised into the range [0.0,1.0]) were fed into the network, one for each genetically specified visual input node in the net.
-This is illustrated in the bottom left quadrant of Figure 4.
+This is illustrated in the bottom left quadrant of Figure 6.
 Note that this means that the evolved control systems were operating with extremely minimal vision systems, just a few single pixel values.
 Given the very noisy lighting conditions and the minimal visual input, the shape discrimination task becomes non-trivial.
+The experimental setup is shown in Figure 4.
+A gantry robot provided a highly controllable experimental apparatus.
+A ccd camera, facing down onto an angled rotatable mirror, is suspended from a gantry arm.
+The combined movements of the gantry and mirror make this arrangement equivalent to a standard 2 wheeled robotic platform with a camera mounted on top, such as the one shown in Figure 5.
+The gantry robot can be run with off-board power and computing, making long runs and data collection very easy.
+For full details of the robot see [15].